 Definition

 Iterative DPO is the practice of running Direct Preference Optimization not once over a fixed dataset, but in repeated rounds, where fresh preference pairs are sampled from the most recent version of the model before each round.
-This keeps the training data close to what the model currently produces, addressing a core weakness of one-shot preference tuning.
+Train, regenerate data from the improved model, relabel, train again.
+The loop keeps the training data close to what the model currently produces, and that single change addresses the most consequential weakness of one-shot preference tuning.

 Self-rewarding loops